icerpc/icerpc-csharp/examples/Thermostat/README.md

 # Thermostat

-This larger example presents an application with a client (think app running on your phone) that interacts with a device (think thermostat in your home) via an intermediary server (think server deployed on a public cloud).
+This example presents an application with a client (think app running on your phone) that interacts with a device (a thermostat in your home) via an intermediary server (such as a server deployed on a public cloud).

 The device can only establish outgoing connections, so the client needs this intermediary server to reach it.

 This example shows how you can send requests "the other way around" with IceRPC, from the server-side of a connection to the client-side of this connection.
-The client sets the target temperature on the device (the "set point") by calling a service in the server that in turns forwards the call to a service in the device.
+The client sets the target temperature on the device (the technical term is "set point") by calling a service in the server that in turns forwards the call to a service in the device.

-It also shows a very simple publish-subscribe with streams: the device sends a stream of readings to the server, and the server distributes these readings to the "subscribed" clients (all clients currently monitoring the device).
+It also shows a very simple publish-subscribe setup with streams: the device sends a stream of readings to the server, and the server distributes these readings to the "subscribed" clients (all clients currently monitoring the device).

 For simplicity and brevity, this example ignores authentication / security and supports only a single device at a time.